Non-symmetrizable quantum groups: defining ideals and specialization: Another characterization of

 \begin{proposition} For $x\in T^m(V)$ where $m\geq 3$, the following statements are equivalent: \begin{enumerate} \item $x\in R^m$; \item for any $i\in I$, $\p_i^R(x)\in R^{m-1}$. \end{enumerate} \end{proposition}

 These results are correct when the prefix "right" is replaced by "left".
 The proof above can be adapted by using the left version of the Taylor lemma.
-We omit these statements but end with the following corollary.
+We omit these statements while give the following corollary.

 \begin{corollary} Let

 Then $R^m=L^m=\ker S_m$. \end{corollary}